Vodacom Tanzania and WorldRemit launch mobile money transfers to M-Pesa accounts in Tanzania

 According to the World Bank, migrants from Sub-Saharan Africa sent $46 billion back home in 2018, a growth of 10% compared to the previous year.
 Money sent back to families contributes to the sustainable growth of Tanzania’s economy, and is used for family essentials, such as healthcare, education and bills, as well as savings, investments and business ventures.
 The majority of money transfers to Tanzania are sent through banks, which often charge high fees and can take several days to process payments.

 As WorldRemit does not have to pay charges associated with agent locations in sending countries, the company can pass these savings on to customers.
 According to the World Bank, the average cost of sending £120 (~ $155) from the UK to Tanzania is almost 9.5%.
 WorldRemit fees for the same amount start below 2%.
-The company is also currently offering customers zero fees on their first three transfers if they use the code 3FREE when making payment.

 In addition to its mobile money service, the company also offers bank transfer, cash pickup and mobile airtime top-up to Tanzania.